 Ultrawide owners end up manually resizing windows to an approximately 16:9 aspect ratio.
 It’s like playing a game of Tetris with pieces that don’t fit.
 You’ll struggle to find an arrangement of windows that doesn’t waste space.

 Dual monitors are on a winning streak, thanks to another reason two is better than one: resolution.

 4K monitors aren’t hard to find.
-You can pick up the Dell S2721QS, my go-to recommendation among affordable 4K monitors, for only $370—or you can buy two for twice the price.
+You can pick up the Asus TUF Gaming VG289Q, our go-to recommendation among affordable 4K gaming monitors, for only $309—or you can buy two for twice the price.
 That’s an effective resolution of 7680×2160, putting over 16 million pixels at your disposal.

 Ultrawide doesn’t come close.
-LG’s 34WK95U-WRemove non-product link, the most pixel-dense ultrawide monitor, has a resolution of 5120×2160.
-That’s impressive but works out to barely more than 11 million pixels, and costs about 30 percent more than a pair of Dell’s 4K screens.
+LG’s 40WP95C-WRemove non-product link, one of the most pixel-dense ultrawide monitors, has a resolution of 5120×2160.
+That’s impressive but works out to barely more than 11 million pixels, and costs about twice as much more than a pair of Dell’s 4K screens.

 Not everyone needs 16 million pixels, of course, but it has utility.
 Dual 4K monitors are great for editing ultra-HD video.
 You can view a full-screen preview on a second monitor while editing in the first.
 Photographers and creative artists might also find similar use for this setup.

 Gamers, though, should stay away.
 Dual 4K might seem appealing at a glance but, like a bug zapper, the allure can only end in pain.